PrefectHQ/prefect/docs/core/getting_started/basic-core-flow.md

 # Run a flow

+Now that you have Prefect installed,  you're ready to run a flow.

+A [flow](/core/concepts/flows.html) is a container for [tasks](/core/concepts/tasks.html) and shows the direction of work and the dependencies between tasks.

-Now that you have Prefect installed.
-You're ready to run a flow.
-Paste the code below into an interactive Python REPL session:
+To run your flow, paste the code below into an interactive Python REPL session:

 ```python
 import prefect